 Independent ADIs can charge more

-The bottom line is that any special offer is lost revenue, and big discounts need to have a huge payback, otherwise you’re just throwing money down the drain.
+The bottom line is that any special offer is lost revenue, and big discounts need to have huge paybacks, otherwise you’re just throwing money down the drain, and most indies are doing precisely that but lying about their income.

 Should I start part time after I qualify?

-Start out part time by all means – but make sure you fully consider the feasibility of this before you go ahead.
+Start out part time by all means – but make sure you fully consider the feasibility of doing so before you go ahead.

 Which advice should I listen to?